fewagency/fluent-html/readme.md

 These methods can be chained to modify the current element step by step.

 #### Adding content
+These methods put html content inside the current element.

 ##### `withContent($html_contents)`
 Add html content after existing content in the current element.